How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Where Even Thoughtful Homeowners Get Caught

-Without a framework, gradual aging becomes urgent all at once.
+We respond to urgency.
+Homes age gradually.
+Without a framework, gradual aging can become urgent all at once.
+With a framework, it becomes paced.

 The Real Objective